ErickChezOCs/queltemps/README.md

 This app is a PWA weather app build with angular and hosted on firebase.

-We are using Angular service workers, HTTP client, Material components,
+We are using Angular service workers, HTTP client, Material components.

 Hosting URL: https://queltemps-aa65e.web.app

+We didn't try rebuilding from this repo and we removed the environments directory

+holding the APIkeys(for dev and prod), it's a bad practice to have any keys in github repo.

+Having that in mind the app can be build and hosted as we did.